MotasemAlfarra/Online_Test_Time_Adaptation/README.md

 ![plot](./pipeline.png)

 This benchmark is a step towards standardizing the evaluation of Test Time Adaptation (TTA) methods.
 We have implementations of 14 different TTA methods from the literature.
+The following table reports the average episodic error rate of the implemented methods under the offline and online evaluation schemes on ImageNet-C.

 |Method |Paper| Code| Offline Eval. | Online Eval.|
 |------|-------|------|-----------|-----------|